How to Run the Program

 Website registration of participants and statistics

 We’ll report on the number of online notebook registrations per library in mid-July, mid-August and after Labour Day.
-Online participation will count toward your library’s registrations.
+Libraries do not need to report the online registration number via the staff survey.

 Join our online community for ideas and inspiration